jarpatus/docker-sslduck/README.md

 * ```/var/log/letsencrypt``` - Certbot logs.

 ## General instructions
-* UID and GID are needed because container runs certbot as non-root user, just in case.
-You can use existing user from docker host or in example some post-65536 values.
-Conincidentally certificates and private keys generated are owned by the same user and group so if you run other docker non-root container which consume certificates then UID and GID should be synchronized.
 * LETSENCRYPT_DOMAIN can be the same than DDNS_DOMAIN (i.e. x.example.com) or you can request certificate for subdomain i.e. y.x.example.com or even wildcard domain i.e. *.x.example.com
 * CERTBOT_CERTONLY_ARGS and CERTBOT_RENEW_ARGS can be used to add command line arguments for certbot, i.e. --test-cert could be added if you just want to get (untrusted) test certificate.
 * Certificates can be found from /etc/letsencrypt/certs/ as regular files (certbot creates quite bad folder structure using symlinks pointing to another folders when it comes to containers, so we just copy certificates over).
 So if you did mount /etc/letsencrypt to data, you can then mount data/certs to other containers.